 Finally, advanced students need longer (yet manageable) recordings which will train them to keep their concentration up for longer periods of time, and prepare them to understand movies.

-Working with a movie that comes with French subtitles is possible for the most advanced students, when they apply the step-by-step method below.
+- Working with a movie that comes with French subtitles is possible for the most advanced students, when they apply the step-by-step method below.

 - Audio magazine with transcripts and translations are also a good tool for advanced students.

 - And then of course there are my French audio novels: they feature different speeds of recording and enunciation and focus on today’s modern glided pronunciation.
 Learn French easily at home and on the go on any device!

 7 Step Method to Improve Your French Listening Skills

-The method to study is the same for all levels and tools.
+The method to study is the same for all levels.

 - Pick a recording adapted to your level (see above)